Jackie Collins: Early career

 In 1956, Collins visited her older sister, Joan, who was then based in Los Angeles.
 She returned to London after failing to gain a U.S. work permit to enable her to be groomed for stardom at 20th Century Fox.
 Collins began appearing in acting roles in a series of British B movies.
-These included Barnacle Bill (1957), Rock You Sinners (1957), The Safecracker (1958), Intent to Kill (1958), Passport to Shame (1958), and The Shakedown (1960), in which she was credited as Lynn Curtis.
+These included They Never Learn (1956), Barnacle Bill (1957), Rock You Sinners (1957), The Safecracker (1958), Intent to Kill (1958), Passport to Shame (1958), and The Shakedown (1960), in which she was credited as Lynn Curtis.
 After minor appearances in such television series as Danger Man and The Saint, Collins gave up on pursuing an acting career, although she did play briefly on the television series Minder in 1980.

 Her first book, The World Is Full of Married Men (1968), became a best-seller.
 Four decades later, she admitted she was a "school dropout" and "juvenile delinquent" when she was 15: "I'm glad I got all of that out of my system at an early age," she said, adding that she "never pretended to be a literary writer."